 - Microsoft technologies like MSMQ or Windows Communication Foundation (WCF)

-We want to encourage widespread use of the integration pattern language.
-We have therefore provided a variety of ways to access them:
+To encourage widespread use of the integration pattern language, we have provided a variety of ways to access them, including open source licensing:

 - Reference.
-A summary of each pattern from the book is available on this site.
+Link to summary of each pattern from the book from your site or docs.

 - Read.
-Of course, the book Enterprise Integration Patterns (Addison-Wesley, ISBN 0321200683) contains the full catalog of patterns with a much more detailed discussion and examples -- over 700 pages worth of material.
+The book Enterprise Integration Patterns (Addison-Wesley, ISBN 0321200683) contains the full description of each pattern with plenty of examples -- over 700 pages worth of material.
 You can also read the full text on-line on Safari (with membership).

 - Reuse.
 You are also welcome to build on top of what we have done.
 We made the pattern name, icon, problem and solution statements, as well as the sketches (the diagram below the solution statement) available under the Creative Commons Attribution license.

 In brief, this license allows you share, use and modify these passages as long as you give proper attribution.
 In our case, this would mean a link to the site and a reference to the book title and authors.
 If you have questions regarding this requirement, please contact us.